10 best hybrid vehicles in Australia

 So, how do hybrid electric vehicles work?

-For the driver, there is very little difference, as the systems tend to work independently of attention, the car drives like other vehicles and still uses either petrol or diesel.
+For the driver, there is very little difference, as the systems tend to work independently, so the car drives like other vehicles and still uses either petrol or diesel (although hopefully significantly smaller amounts).

 The wheels can be powered by the engine, the electric motor alone or by a combination of the two.
 The electric motor is charged by capturing energy generated during braking and by the combustion engine.